 — Peyton Reed (@MrPeytonReed) August 18, 2014

-What we actually know about the plot so far as thin, but we do know it does not follow the exploits of the original Ant-Man, Hank Pym, but instead is focused on his protege Scott Lang.
-In the comics, Lang comes into the Ant-Man powers when he attempts to save the life of his daughter Cassandra by stealing the power and robbing banks to pay for her medical bills.
-Being that Hank Pym will be played by the 69-year-old Michael Douglas, it’s a safe bet that the movie will either not be an origin story, or will have the origin altered to involve Hank Pym much less in the origin of Ant-Man.
+We actually know about the plot so far that it is thin, but we know it does not follow the exploits of the original Ant-Man, Hank Pym, but instead is focused on his protege Scott Lang.
+In the comics, Lang comes into the Ant-Man powers when he attempts to save his daughter Cassandra’s life by stealing the power and robbing banks to pay for her medical bills.
+The 69-year-old Michael Douglas will play Hank Pym; it’s a safe bet that the movie will either not be an origin story or will have the origin altered to involve Hank Pym much less in the origin of Ant-Man.

 No other Marvel Superhero cameos are confirmed but, being that Hank Pym invented the main villain of Avengers: Age of Ultron, we may see or at least hear some mentions of the earth’s mightiest heroes.

-Director Peyton Reed has stated that Ant-Man will have a comedic tone and that is supported by the fact that the film stars comedian Paul Rudd.
+Director Peyton Reed has stated that Ant-Man will have a comedic tone, which is supported by the fact that the film stars comedian Paul Rudd.
 Reed himself has a directing background rooted in comedies with films such as Down With Love, Yes Man, The Break-Up, and Bring It On.
-A director with such a deep history of romantic comedies piloting the film of your favorite super hero might be worrying but, honestly, Down With Love and even Bring It On were not terrible movies by any stretch.
+A director with such a deep history of romantic comedies piloting the film of your favorite superhero might be worrying, but, honestly, Down With Love and even Bring It On were not terrible movies by any stretch.

-We’re never going to know what Edgar Wright’s Ant-Man would have looked like and it’s time to look past that and look forward into what Reed and Adam McKay can do with his script, for better or worse.
-Pending another catastrophic change (and we honestly can’t rule anything out when it comes to Ant-Man anymore) the movie is set to debut in theaters July 17, 2015.
+We’re never going to know what Edgar Wright’s Ant-Man would have looked like, and it’s time to look past that and look forward to what Reed and Adam McKay can do with his script, for better or worse.
+Pending another catastrophic change (and we honestly can’t rule anything out when it comes to Ant-Man anymore), the movie is set to debut in theaters on July 17, 2015.